 $99 minimum to receive free shipping

 Website’s FAQ page is dense and hard to navigate

 Vital Choice could easily win points just for its sustainability practices.
 The company only sells environmentally responsible seafood that’s been certified by the Marine Stewardship Council and products that have been rated "best choice" or "good alternative" by Monterey Bay Aquarium Seafood Watch.
 The real appeal here, however, is the sheer variety.
 Vital Choice also sells only wild-caught fish, which helps to directly support the communities involved in fishing.

 There are so many options, both in terms of the types of salmon available and the kinds of products made with salmon.
 Imagine burgers, jerky, salmon dogs, smoked salmon, salmon roe, canned salmon, and plenty of different wild salmon choices.
 They even sell salmon pet treats.
 Send yourself or a friend one of their themed boxes to try it out, or put together your own custom order.

 Why We Chose It: This Bellingham, Washington-based company earns kudos for its unique fishing method called reef netting to catch a wide variety of wild salmon.

 First solar-powered fishery for wild salmon in the world

 Flat-rate shipping cost is high, even for small orders

 Free shipping only for orders above $99

-Lummi Island Wild Co-Op uses a specialized historical method for fishing called reef netting.
-This cooperative effort among the Lummi Island tribal members uses the flood tides to guide salmon into a netted live well.
+Lummi Island Wild co-op uses a specialized historical method for fishing called reef netting.
+This cooperative effort among the Lummi Island Nation members uses the flood tides to guide salmon into a netted live well.
 The method allows any bycatch that’s not salmon to be released back into the Salish Sea, and the salmon hang out in the live well before they are caught.